blazecolby/Financial-Machine-Learning/modelling/README.md

 - Substitution takes place when estimated importance of one feature is reduced by presence of other related features

 - Substitution effects = multi-collinearity (reduce with PCA)
   - Multi-collinearity = inter-associations among the independent variables.

 - Mean decrease impurity (MDI), (fast) (only tree classifiers)
   - is an explanatory-importance (in-sample, IS) method:
     - Each node in each decision tree (dt), selected feature splits to subset so impurity is decreased.
     - Can derive for each dt, amount of overall impurity decrease can be assigned to each feature.
   - Can average values across all estimators and rank features accordingly.
     - Masking effects occur when some features systematically ignored by tree.
 1 feature considered p/ level.
     - (IS) Every feature will have some importance, even if they have no predictive power whatsoever.
     - Can't be generalized to non-tree classifier
     - Doesn't address substitution effects.
     - Biased towards some predictor variables.

 - Mean decrease accuracy (MDA): (slow) (any classifier)
   - Predictive-importance (out-of-sample, OOS) method.
     - Fit classifier.
     - Derive performance OOS based on performance score.
     - Permutates each column of feature matrix.
     - Importance of feature is a function of loss in performance caused by column’s permutation.
       - Not limited to accuracy as sole performance metric.
       - Susceptible to substitution effects in presence of correlated features.
 Makes two identical features irrelevant
       - May conclude all features as unimportant.

 FEATURE IMPORTANCE WITHOUT SUBSTITUTION EFFECTS
-- Substitution tends to remove important features that happen to redundant.
+- Substitution tends to remove important features that happen to be redundant.
 May lead to bad assumptions.

 - Single Feature Importance (SFI): (complement to MDI & MDA)
   - cross-section predictive-importance (OOS) method.
     - Compute OOS performance score of each feature in isolation.
       - Can be applied to any classifier.
       - Not limited to accuracy.
-   - No substitution effects take place,since only one feature is taken into consideration at a time.
+      - No substitution effects take place, since only one feature is taken into consideration at a time.
-   - Can conclude all features are unimportant, because performance is evaluated via OOS CV.
+      - May conclude all features are unimportant, because performance is evaluated via OOS CV.
-  - SFI Limitation is classifier w/ two features can perform better than bagging of two single-feature classifiers.
+  - SFI Limitation is classifier w/ two features, may perform better than bagging of two single-feature classifiers.
      - Joint effects and hierarchical importance are lost in SFI.

 - Orthogonal Features
    - Substitution effects dilute the importance of features mea- sured by MDI.
    - Underestimate the importance of features measured by MDA.
 - Partial solution is to orthogonalize features.
 - PCA minimizes orthogonalization

 PARALLELIZED VS. STACKED FEATURE IMPORTANCE
 -  Two research approaches to feature importance:
   - PARALLELIZED:
   - For each security in an investment universe, form a dataset and derive the feature importance in parallel.
     - Important features across a variety of instruments are more likely to be associated with underlying phenoma.
       - Particularly when feature importances exhibit high rank correlation across criteria.
       - Fast (parallizable).
  - STACKED: (computationally expensive)
  - Stack all datasets into one dataset.
    - Distributional homogeneity = importance across all instruments simultaneously.
    - Classifier fit on larger dataset.
    - Importance is derived directly, weighting scheme not needed for combining results.
    - More general and less biased.
    - Because importance scores aren't averaged, substitution effects aren't minimized.

 -- Technique for expanding classes:
   - super() class extends base functionality of another class.
 Enables use of another classes methods.

 ## Hyper-Parameter Tuning with Cross-Validation
 - essential step in fitting.
   - Special attention is placed on cross-validating any tuned hyper-parameter.
   - Purged k-fold CV may be used to tune hyper-parameters.

 GRID SEARCH CROSS-VALIDATION
 - Conducts exhaustive search for combination of parameters that maximizes CV performance.
   - Reasonable first approach if you don't know the underlying structure of data.

 RANDOMIZED SEARCH CROSS-VALIDATION
 - For algorithms that have larger number of parameters.